JackDanger/twilio_contactable/README.markdown

 You'll also want to configure your setup with your client_id and client_key.
 Put this in the same file as above or in a separate initializer if you wish:

     TwilioContactable.configure do |config|
-      # these two are required:
+      # these three are required:
       # (replace them with your actual account info)
       config.client_id = 12345
       config.client_key = 'ABC123'
+      config.website_address = 'http://myrubyapp.com' # <- Twilio.com needs to be able to find this

       # the rest are optional:
       config.short_code     = 00001 # if you have a custom short code